build2-packaging/libigl/README.md

 <h1 align="center">
-    build2 Package for libigl
+    build2 Packages for Modules of libigl
 </h1>

 <p align="center">
-    This project builds and defines the build2 package for <a href="https://github.com/libigl/libigl">libigl</a>. libigl is a simple C++ geometry processing library.
+    This project builds and defines the build2 packages for Modules of <a href="https://github.com/libigl/libigl">libigl</a>. libigl is a simple C++ geometry processing library.
 </p>